Seagate/cortx/doc/integrations/dvc/README.md

 Contributors to the same ML project can then run `dvc pull` to get access to the latest version of the dataset that you pushed.

-**6. When you want to switch to a different dataset version, e.g. to revert...**
+## 7. When you want to switch to a different dataset version, e.g. to revert...

 ```
 git checkout <e.g. older commit with an older .dvc file version>